-- customers who have the financial capability to deposit with the casino business operator cash exceeding a certain amount; and - non-resident foreign customers.
+- customers who have the financial capability to deposit with the casino business operator cash exceeding a certain amount; and

+non resident fersion sustamers

+- non-resident foreign customers.

 Also, to prevent excessive lending, casino business operators shall check customers' capabilities to repay their loans and shall set a separate cap on the loan amount for each customer.